ombulabs/blog/_posts/2018-03-06-upgrade-rails-from-4-2-to-5-0.markdown

 <h2 id="gems">2.
 Gems</h2>

-- It's recommended that you check your `Gemfile` against [Ready4Rails](http://www.ready4rails.net) to check whether you have any older gems which may not be compatible with Rails 5 yet.
+- It's recommended that you check your `Gemfile` against [Ready4Rails](http://www.ready4rails.net) to check if you have any older gems which may not be compatible with Rails 5 yet.
 (As of the release of this blog post, there are only a few gems which don't support Rails 5 yet, this is more of a problem when you're upgrading early on).

-If any of the gems are missing on Ready4Rails, you'll need to check the Github page for the project manually.
-In case you own the gem, you'll need to make sure they work on Rails 5 or update it.
+If any of the gems are missing on Ready4Rails, you'll need to manually check the Github page for the project to find out its status.
+In case you own the gem, you'll need to make sure it works on Rails 5 or update it.

 <h2 id="config-files">3.
 Config files</h2>